ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 ## Enhancing the accessibility of the notebook interface:

 The Datahub team constantly collaborates with Jupyter developers to incorporate accessibility enhancements into both the Notebook and Lab interfaces.
-In that spirit, We encourage instructors to integrate Lab 4 and Notebook 7 into their teaching workflows, as these releases include the latest accessibility enhancements.
+In that spirit,we encourage instructors to integrate Lab 4 and Notebook 7 into their teaching workflows, as these releases include the latest accessibility enhancements.

 ### JupyterLab 4.0: